-- (2) An assignment or other transmission of a registered trademark may be partial and limited so as to apply - - (a) in relation to some but not all of the goods or services for which the trademark is registered, or - (b) in relation to the use of the trademark in a particular manner or a particular locality. - (3) An assignment of a registered trademark is not effective unless it is in writing signed by or on behalf of the assignor or, as the case may be a personal representative. - (4) Nothing in this Act shall be construed as affecting the assignment or other transmission of an unregistered trademark as part of the goodwill of a business.
+- (2) An assignment or other transmission of a registered trademark may be partial and limited so as to apply - - (a) in relation to some but not all of the goods or services for which the trademark is registered, or - (b) in relation to the use of the trademark in a particular manner or a particular locality. - (3) An assignment of a registered trademark is not effective unless it is in writing signed by or on behalf of the assignor or, as the case may be a personal representative. - (4) Nothing in this Act shall be construed as affecting the assignment or other transmission of an unregistered trademark as part of the goodwill of a business. - 24.
+(1) On application being made to the Comptroller by - - (a) a person claiming to be entitled to an interest in or under a registered trademark by virtue of a registrable transaction, or - (b) any other person claiming to be affected by such a the prescribed particulars of the transaction shall be entered in the register.

-Registration of transactions affecting a registered trademark.
+Registration of transactions affecting a registered trademark. transaction,